Prospects vs. Leads

 They are Different

-As discussed in the post Suspects vs. Prospects, suspects are those companies and consumers that fall within target market segments.
+As discussed in the post Suspects vs. Prospects, suspects are buyers at companies that fall within the target market segments.
 So, by definition, they must be leads to salespersons!

 Leads (Suspects → Prospects) → Opportunities or Deals → Customers